 Passage through the wilderness was an integral part of their mission for Abraham, Moses, John and Jesus.
 But where is such a place to be found in a modern suburban life?
 In our frenetic, noisy, peopled world, where are we to find these great stark tracts of silence and isolation, these testing grounds with their lurking dangers of heat and thirst and wild beasts?
 Where are we to find a place where we strip away everything that is superfluous, everything that distracts us or deadens us, and place ourselves utterly in God’s hands?

-To find the answer, I plan in this Lenten blog to retrace the desert journey – sometimes with Abraham, Moses and John – but especially with Jesus, since it is above all in his life that we seek the meaning of our own.
+To find the answer, I plan to retrace the desert journey – sometimes with Abraham, Moses and John – but especially with Jesus, since it is above all in his life that we seek the meaning of our own.
 The more I read the Biblical accounts, the clearer it became that the journey is metaphorical as well as literal.
 The wilderness exists on maps, but it also exists within us.

 For many of us, our “selves” are like haunted houses – tenanted with the ghosts of past loves and losses, triumphs and disappointments, achievements and failures.
 Sorrows and rage as old as infancy can lurk within us and the accumulation of a lifetime’s shortcomings can make our “selves” uncomfortable and unwelcoming places in which to be, so that we try to spend as much time as possible outside ourselves.
 We fill our days with noise and activity; sometimes we deaden our pain with alcohol, food, work, sex or drugs.
 An Episcopal monk and spiritual writer, Martin L Smith, describes our habitual condition as one of being under an anaesthetic: